JasonSwingen/js-outdoors/_posts/2017-09-18-2017-duluth-city-bowhunt.markdown

 I watched as my lighted nock flew through the air.
 I thought a may have shot a little high, but with such a steep angle I new the exit wound would be about perfect.

-After waiting 30 minutes I climbed down and Morgan came to help track it.
+After waiting 30 minutes I climbed down and called my wife Morgan help track it.
 We looked at the arrow and I was a little worried there was not much blood, but I had payed close attention after the shot and thought I heard a crash not too far away.

 We started looking for blood drops, and finally found our first drop 15 yards away.
 I was getting more worried about the lack of blood we were finding, but not long after we found her!
 Less than 60 yards from my stand.

 ![Duluth City Hunt Doe](/images/2017_City_Hunt_Doe.jpg)